DomMc97/Citation-Graph-Clustering/README.md

-# Clustering of Citation Graph
+# Unsupervised Clustering of Citation Graph

 Project which expands on the third coursework of the Methods for Data Science module I took as part of my MSc Applied Mathematics at Imperial College London.